GiliSoft USB Lock

-Data leakage often starts with unmanaged USB ports and removable-device access.
-GiliSoft USB Lock helps organizations and individual users control which devices can connect, copy data, or open storage channels on Windows PCs.
+Data leakage often starts with unmanaged USB ports, personal flash drives, external disks, and mobile devices connected to office PCs.
+GiliSoft USB Lock helps control which devices can connect, read data, write data, or open removable-media channels on Windows computers.

 Core USB Device Control Features